Free Will in Ancient Thought

 "So now reason does appear in two roles."

-In this theory of the soul, the will is part of reason.
-There are rational desires (desires of reason) and nonrational desires (desires of the other parts of the soul).
-Nonrational desires, however, unlike for Plato and Aristotle, are not sufficient themselves to move us to action.
-For them to move us to action, reason must assent to these desires.
-This assent is a function of the will.
+In this Platonist/Peripatetic theory of the soul, there are rational desires (desires of reason) and nonrational desires (desires of the other parts of the soul).
+These desires, however, unlike for Plato and Aristotle, can move us to action only if reason assents to them.

 7. Another factor which could facilitate this move, as I indicated earlier, is that assent could be construed rather generously as involving simple acceptance of, or acquiescence to, an impression, ceding to it, giving in to it, rather than an active, explicit act of assent.
 This is why many philosophers were now prepared to say that even nonhuman animals assent to their impressions in that they cede to them and rely on them in their action.